gradle/gradle/design-docs/performance.md

 - add performance tests with the daemon

+## Hint the vm to gc after build in the daemon completes

+Full gc scans are unavoidable when the daemon is used.
+It's because at the end of the build, there will be lots of objects in the tenured space.
+It's better if the full scan happens 'outside' of the user's build, because full scan pauses the entire vm.

+### User visible changes

+It will be hard to prove but in theory daemon builds should be more consistent and faster.

+### Implementation

+Trigger gc() when the daemon sits idle, after the build completes.

 # Other potential spikes/stories:

 1. Daemon rebuilds and caches the model after the build.
 This way, next time we run the build, the configured model is already built and configuration time is zero.